This post may contain affiliate links. Please read my disclosure policy for more details.

 Ricotta cream ingredients

-Ricotta: for the best flavor and texture, use whole milk ricotta cheese, but keep in mind all ricotta is not equal – some brands are good and others not so good.
-Taste your ricotta and make sure you like it, you don’t want to use dry and tasteless ricotta cheese for this dessert.
+Ricotta: For the best flavor and texture, use whole milk ricotta cheese, but remember that not all ricotta is equal – some brands are good, and others are not so good.
+Taste your ricotta and make sure you like it; you don’t want to use dry and tasteless ricotta cheese for this dessert.

-Powdered sugar: I recommend using powder sugar that dissolves easily (icing sugar for my UK readers).
-But regular sugar is fine if it’s all you have on hand.
+Powdered sugar: I recommend using powdered sugar that dissolves easily (icing sugar for my UK readers).
+But regular sugar works fine if it’s all you have on hand.

 Vanilla extract: for flavor, but I leave it optional.

-Dark chocolate: use good quality chocolate to make this simple dessert absolutely scrumptious.
-You can use chocolate chips or you can simple finely cut chocolate bar using a sharp knife.
-I prefer small bits of chocolate rather than chips, they look elegant and are evenly distributed.
+Dark chocolate: Use good-quality chocolate to make this simple dessert scrumptious.
+You can use chocolate chips or cut a chocolate bar using a sharp knife.
+I prefer small bits of chocolate to chips; they look elegant and evenly distributed.

 How to store Ricotta cream?